-The Dividend Policy provides for the following distribution procedure for the net profit in a reporting period.
+The Dividend Policy sets out the following procedure for the net profit distribution in a reporting period.

-In compliance with the Company’s Articles of Association a share of the net profit is channeled to form the reserve fund unless it reaches the size specified in the Articles of Association (7.3% of the authorized capital).
+Under the Company’s Articles of Association a part of the net profit is used to form the reserve fund until the latter reaches the size specified in the Articles (7.3% of the authorized capital).

-A share of the net profit in the amount of 10 % is used for dividend payouts.
+A 10% share of the net profit is reserved for dividend payouts.

-40 to 75% of the net profit is retained for the Company’s investment purposes.
+40% to 75% of the net profit is reserved for the Company’s investment purposes.

-The remaining share of the net profit is divided into equal parts to pay out dividends and to form the reserve for investment purposes.
+The remaining share of the net profit is divided into equal parts for paying out dividends and forming a reserve for investment purposes.

 The net profit intended for dividend payouts may be adjusted for the amount of Gazprom’s financial investments revaluation.
 This enables the Company to allocate the profit secured by the real cash flow for dividend payouts and investment purposes.

-The Dividend Policy contains a provision on the dividend payouts (from 17.5 to 35% of the net profit provided that the reserve fund has been replenished).
+The Dividend Policy contains a provision on the dividend payouts (from 17.5% to 35% of the net profit provided that the reserve fund is formed).

-The decision on the annual dividend distribution, as well as the amount and method is adopted by the Shareholders Meeting on the Board of Directors recommendation.
-The annual dividend payments should not exceed the amount recommended by the Board of Directors.
+The decision on the payout of annual dividends, including the dividend size and payout method, is adopted by the Shareholders Meeting on the Board of Directors’ recommendation.
+The size of annual dividends should not exceed the amount recommended by the Board of Directors.

 The share emission prospectus did not originally provide for any preferred shares issue.
 All the shares of Gazprom are ordinary ones.

-In June 2012 the annual General Shareholders Meeting of OAO Gazprom approved ZAO PricewaterhouseCoopers Audit as the Company’s auditor for 2012.
+In May 2013 the Board of Directors of Gazprom recommended that the annual General Shareholders Meeting approve ZAO PricewaterhouseCoopers Audit as the Company’s auditor for 2013.

 OAO Gazprom and ZAO PricewaterhouseCoopers Audit started cooperating in 1995.
 ZAO Price-waterhouseCoopers Audit performs:

 Gazprom is Russia’s largest joint stock company with several hundred thousand registered shareholders domiciled both in Russia and abroad.
 The state is the largest shareholder of Gazprom.
-In the mid-2005 state-owned OAO Rosneftegaz acquired 10.74% of OAO Gazprom shares providing the Russian Federation with a controlling stake (50.002%) in the share capital of OAO Gazprom.
-This reinforced state control of the Company having strategic significance for the national economy.
+In the mid-2005 state-owned OAO Rosneftegaz acquired 10.74% of OAO Gazprom shares providing the Russian Federation with a controlling stake (50.002%) in the Company.
+This deal reinforced state control over Gazprom that is of strategic significance for the national economy.

 Between 2009 and 2010 Germany’s E.ON Group divested its 6.5% stake in OAO Gazprom and quit its shareholding in the Company.
-In 2009 E.ON Ruhrgas yielded its 2.93% stake in Gazprom to Gazprom Group in exchange for the right allowing E.ON to join the Yuzhno-Russkoye field development project.
-In late 2010 E.ON sold a 2.7% stake in Gazprom to Vnesheconombank placing 0.8% of shares in the open market.
+In 2009 E.ON Ruhrgas yielded its 2.93% stake in OAO Gazprom to Gazprom Group in exchange for the right allowing E.ON to join the Yuzhno-Russkoye field development project.
+In late 2010 E.ON sold a 2.7% stake in Gazprom to Vnesheconombank and placed 0.8% of the shares in the open market.

 OAO Gazprom shares can be bought from their legal holder.
-Shares can be acquired under a purchase and sale agreement drawn up in accordance with the applicable legislation with subsequent re-registration of proprietary rights in the register keeper’s office (depository) at the share owner’s banking account location.
+Shares can be acquired under a purchase and sale agreement drawn up as per the applicable legislation with subsequent re-registration of proprietary rights in a register keeper’s office (depository) at the legal holder’s banking account location.
 The Company’s shares can also be bought or sold at Gazprombank offices.

-Additionally, one can buy or sell Gazprom’s shares through a professional stock exchange broker.
+Additionally, one can buy or sell Gazprom shares through a professional stock exchange broker.
 As a rule, such services are offered by investment companies and commercial banks.

 ADR is an American Depositary Receipt publicly traded in foreign stock markets and issued against shares of a non-US company deposited with a US bank.
-ADR is an instrument of international share trading.
-ADRs for Gazprom’s shares are issued to ensure circulation of the Company’s shares in foreign markets.
+ADR is an instrument of international stock trade.
+ADRs for Gazprom’s shares are issued to ensure the circulation of the Company’s shares in foreign markets.
 Before April 18, 2006 one ADR represented 10 shares of OAO Gazprom.
-Subsequently, the number of OAO Gazprom ordinary shares per ADR was reduced from ten to four.
+Subsequently, the number of OAO Gazprom ordinary shares per an ADR was reduced from ten to four.
 Since April 18, 2006 it has been possible to convert OAO Gazprom ordinary shares into ADRs and vice versa.

-Starting from April 21, 2011 the number of OAO Gazprom ordinary shares per ADR was reduced from four to two.
+Starting from April 21, 2011 the number of OAO Gazprom ordinary shares per an ADR was reduced from four to two.
 Previously outstanding shares were automatically converted according to the new ratio.
-This step allowed to open up the access to Gazprom’s ADRs for a wider range of investors, increase the receipts liquidity and will contribute to long-term growth in the Company’s market value.
+This step allowed to open up access to Gazprom’s ADRs for a wider range of investors and to increase the liquidity of receipts.
+This will contribute to a long-term growth of the Company’s market value.

 At present, Gazprom’s ADRs are listed on the London Stock Exchange, traded in the US over-the-counter stock market and on European stock exchanges, namely the Berlin and Frankfurt Stock Exchanges.
-As at the end of 2011, about 28.35 % of Gazprom’s shares were floating in the form of ADRs.
+As at late 2012, 26.955% of Gazprom’s shares were floating in the form of ADRs.

-Yes, it is.
+Yes, he/she is.
 There are currently no legislative restrictions on foreign ownership of OAO Gazprom shares.

-OAO Gazprom ADR Program provides any shareholder with an opportunity to convert the Company’s shares into Gazprom’s ADRs.
-Thus, the shares are to be deposited with a local custodian bank (currently Gazprombank), and then the Bank of New York Mellon (ADR Program depository bank) issues a relevant amount of ADRs to the shareholder’s account opened with a foreign bank.
-Since this depositing procedure requires a thorough understanding of the entire process (including respective paperwork, fees and timing), it is more expedient to vest the conversion operation in a professional equity market player – a brokerage company or a bank that, at the shareholder’s request, will take all necessary actions.
+OAO Gazprom ADR Program provides any shareholder with the opportunity to convert the Company’s shares into Gazprom’s ADRs.
+For this purpose the shares are to be deposited with a local custodian bank (currently Gazprombank), and then the Bank of New York Mellon (ADR Program depository bank) issues a relevant amount of ADRs to the shareholder’s account opened with a foreign bank.
+Since this depositing procedure requires a thorough understanding of the entire process (including respective paperwork, fees and timing), it is more expedient to vest the conversion operation in a securities market professional – a brokerage company or a bank that will take all necessary actions at the shareholder’s request.